mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 Concurrently, we launch another coroutine, which cancels the `workingJob` after 2 seconds and waits for its completion.
 The `workingJob` is canceled, but the `workingConsciousness` coroutine is not stopped immediately.
 It continues to execute until it reaches the suspending point, and then it is canceled.
 Since we want to wait for the cancellation, we call the `join` function on the `workingJob`.

 The log confirms the theory.
-After more or less 2 seconds from the start of the `coroutine#1`, the `coroutine#2` prints its log, and the `coroutine#1` is canceled:
+About 2 seconds from the start of the `coroutine#1`, the `coroutine#2` prints its log, and the `coroutine#1` is canceled:

 ```text
 21:36:04.205 [main] INFO CoroutinesPlayground - Starting the morning routine